microsoft/Ros-Orchestration/Docs/Provisioning.md

 ## Deploy Key Vault

 First, edit the envName in the command below to be something unique (such as envName="myprojdev").
-The same env name must be used in the [Deploy All Other Azure Resources](#Deploy-All-Other-Azure-Resources) section below.
+The envName must only be alphanumeric.
 Since these values are concatenated to form globally unique values, do not set envName to be "dev" or "prod", since those will likely be taken.

+The same env name must be used later in the [Deploy All Other Azure Resources](#Deploy-All-Other-Azure-Resources) section below.

 ```bash
 cd Provisioning